l3uddz/cloudplow/README.md

     }
 ```

-In the example above, the remote `"google"` is being referenced from the `remotes` section.
+In the example above, the uploader references `"google"` from the `remotes` section.

 `"check_interval"`: how often (in minutes) to check the size of this remotes `upload_folder`.
 Once it reaches the size threshold as specified in `max_size_gb`, the uploader will start.